 It’s the Year of the Tiger, Fur-real!

-This September, our Tiger Cub Trio will make its debut in their Forests habitat.
+This September, our Tiger Cubs will make their debut in their Forests habitat.

-On May 27, our 7-year-old Amur tiger Zoya gave birth to triplets.
-The trio consists of one female cub (the first one born) and two males.
+On May 27, our 7-year-old Amur tiger Zoya gave birth to cubs.
 The father is 14-year-old Pavel.

 Zoya is well and healing, and the cubs are healthy and enjoying the TLC from the animal care team.